openknowledgebe/diplohack-brussels-website/README.md

 **Locations**

-Locations don't have a component to render them, as they are only used in conjunction with Sessions or Events.
+Locations don't have a component to render them, as they are only used in conjunction with Sessions.

 **Sessions**